With 195 countries spread across our blue rock, narrowing down a list of the most beautiful cities in the world was a monumental challenge.

 Written by Ann from The Road Is Life.

-Kotor, Montenegro, is one of the most breathtaking places you will find in Europe.
+Kotor, Montenegro, is one of the most beautiful city that you can find in Europe.
 Located at the end of the fjord and surrounded by high mountains, the town managed to keep its charm of the Adriatic town with a long and interesting history.
 Kotor Old Town might be small, but it’s packed with monuments: churches, old palaces, winding lanes, and charming corners.

 But the biggest attraction of Kotor is St. John’s fortress above the town.
 Walking up the fortification is exhausting but worth all the efforts – the views from there are one of the most beautiful you will ever see!
 The best time to visit Kotor is in early spring or late autumn when the weather is still good, but the city isn’t too busy with big cruise ships.